Skip to Content

 Isla Bella Beach Resort – Marathon

 Palm trees as far as the eye can see.
 Tucked away in the center of an artificial palm forest, we stayed at the Isla Bella Beach Resort.
 The spacious suites with sea views are decorated all in white and gave us a real summer holiday feeling.
-Of course, this also applied to the hotel’s swimming pools and the possibility of renting bicycles for two hours free of charge.
+Of course, this also applies to the hotel’s swimming pools and the possibility of renting bicycles for two hours free of charge.

 Gay Florida Keys Hand in hand in front of the Isla Bella Resort in Marathon © Coupleofmen.com